flyeralarm/onboarding/README.md

 ## curated @ [flyeralarm](https://flyeralarm.com)

-This document is intended as guidance for new developers joining our teams at flyeralarm Because we think it might help others as well we wanted to open-source it, feel free to contribute
+This document is intended as guidance for new developers joining our teams at flyeralarm.

+Because we think it might help others as well we wanted to open-source it, feel free to contribute or comment.

 ## Basics